 Middle Level Education

 Students must choose at least two specialty areas (can also do three or four) from math, science, social studies and reading.
-Each specialty area requires 12 credit hours, but most, if not all, of those areas duel count with classes you have already taken.
+Each specialty area requires 12 credit hours, but most, if not all, of those areas are dually counted with classes you have already taken.

-For as little as nine credits, you can teach grades five through eight in the specialty areas of your choosing.
-Middle school principals are looking for this endorsement for any middle level hires, even if your other degrees allow you to already teach grades five through eight.
+Middle school principals look for this endorsement for any middle level hires, even if your other degrees allow you to teach grades five through eight.
 Having this degree shows prospective principals and districts that you have not only worked with middle level students, but also have keen knowledge of their uniqueness.

 BEYOND THE CLASSROOM